sundayirvine-code/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. strchr -  a function that locates a character in a string.
 3. strspn - a function that gets the length of a prefix substring.
 4. strpbrk - a function that searches a string for any of a set of bytes.
+5. strstr - a function that locates a substring.